 Pick up a partner of several, agree to participate in Paired Sciencing session.

-Pick date, time, location.
-Book a conference room with a door (shared offices or open space doesn’t work).
-Ideally in the unusual, yet comfortable location.
+Pick a date, time, and location.
+Book a conference room with a door (shared offices or open space won’t work).
+Ideally, it will be in an unusual, yet comfortable location.
 Sometimes you can get away from lab and book a quiet library space.

 Use time-box: agree that you will work for limited time (for example, an hour).

 Pick task or tasks that can fit in the time-box.
 Articulate to all your partners what you will be working on.